mathsaey/training_schedule/README.md

 Under development:

 - Multi-account support (Done, with the exception of a UI to add users)
+- Vim keybinds for the workout schedule (Currently, only movement and creating new workouts is supported)

 ### Ideas for future versions